RametteLab/CAPASYDIS/Golang/NR99 workflow.md

-# Possible workflow to analyse the NR99 MSA using the provided Golang scripts.
+# Workflow to analyse the NR99 MSA using the provided Golang scripts.

 ## 1) Get the MSA file